 And this is the recipe I used (scaling it down to a quarter, they obviously make bigger batches at the restaurant!) for dessert when Derrick and Melissa came to dinner a week ago.
 I served it with fresh strawberry coulis (a breeze to make and so much tastier than store-bought), a few fresh strawberries and a Petit Beurre, the classic French butter cookie.
 Definitely a make-again dessert, so fresh and fruity and pretty!

 PS: This came after a cheese course, served with traditional baguette and baguette des prés, the multigrain baguette I love so much, and featuring cheese bought at the market that morning: a semi-dry goat cheese from the Ferme de Bréviande (Loir-et-Cher), a tome de brebis (sheep’s milk), a runny and super-flavorful goat cheese with sarriette (summer savory) and a Nivernais, a deliciously creamy cow’s milk cheese from the same-name region.
 I think we got our dose of dairy for at least a week.

-- 1 tsp (2g) agar-agar (or 2 1/2 sheets of gelatin, about 5 grams; see instructions)
+- 2 grams (1 tsp) agar-agar (or 2 1/2 sheets of gelatin, about 5 grams; see note)

-- 2 tsp vanilla extract or vanilla paste
+- 2 teaspoons pure vanilla extract

 - 12 small fresh strawberries